alexandergall/packet-broker-nixpkgs/README.md

 To make interface counters available via SNMP, the services `snmpd` and `snabb-snmp-agent` must also be enabled (which is the default).
 This also requires the configuration of access rules (SNMP community strings and access-lists) in `/etc/snmp/snmpd.conf`.
+The service is automatically started and stopped with the `snmpd` service.

 ### <a name="packetBrokerConfiguration"></a>Packet Broker Configuration